msashish/msashish/README.md

 - 🔭 I’m currently working on UI development project
 - 🌱 and I’m experimenting with react.js
 - 🤔 I’m looking for interesting App development opportunities
-- 💬 Ask me about React, python, django, flask, ci cd, cooking Indian gravy, or to draw something
+- 💬 Ask me about React, python, k8, ci cd, cooking Indian gravy, or to draw something
-- 📫 How to reach me: just here
+- 📫 How to reach me: linkedin
 - ⚡ Fun fact: A snail can sleep for three years
 ---